Our products

 Can I substitute smoked salmon with smoked trout?

-Smoked trout is an excellent alternative with a flavor similar to salmon but slightly milder and more delicate.
+Smoked trout is an excellent alternative with a similar flavor to salmon but slightly milder and more delicate.
 It works in all these recipes without any modification.
-Other valid alternatives include smoked cod (cleaner and less fatty flavor), smoked mackerel (more potent flavor), or even smoked swordfish.
+Other valid alternatives include smoked cod (cleaner, less fatty flavor), smoked mackerel (more potent flavor), or even smoked swordfish.
 Each provides a different profile, but the structure of the toast remains the same.

 How long does smoked salmon last once opened?

-Once opened, smoked salmon should be consumed within 2 to 3 days at most, always stored in the refrigerator and well covered.
+Once opened, smoked salmon should be consumed within 2 to 3 days at most, always kept in the refrigerator and well covered.
 The best-before date on the package is no longer valid once opened.
 If you notice a strong ammonia smell, dull color, or viscous texture, do not consume it.
-Fresh smoked salmon has a mild smoky and sea smell, never unpleasant.
+Fresh smoked salmon has a mild smoky and marine smell, never unpleasant.

 What drink pairs best with smoked salmon toasts?

 The classic pairing is a dry white wine with good acidity: a Galician Albariño, a French Chablis, or an Alsatian Riesling.
-Brut nature cava works especially well because the bubbles cleanse the fat of the salmon between bites.
-For non-alcoholic options, sparkling water with a lemon slice or Japanese green tea complement without competing.
-Craft wheat beer also pairs well with more rustic and avocado toasts.
+Brut Nature Cava works especially well because the bubbles cleanse the fat of the salmon between bites.
+For non-alcoholic options, sparkling water with a slice of lemon or Japanese green tea complement without competing.
+Craft wheat beer also pairs well with the more rustic toasts and those with avocado.

 Are smoked salmon toasts healthy?